 The directors of your organisation or your ultimate parent making a decision that could result in an external party holding more than 20% of your or your ultimate parent’s share capital.

-The transfer of more than 20% of your or your ultimate parent’s share capital between existing shareholders or to existing employees
+The transfer of more than 20% of your or your ultimate parent’s share capital between existing shareholders or to existing employees.

 A transfer that could result in an employee holding more than 20% of your or your ultimate parent’s share capital.

-The applicant agrees that The Pensions Regulator may check the information it provides against:
+You understand that we may check any information you provide against information:

-information we already hold
+we already hold

-information we subsequently obtain
+we obtain in the future

-information from other sources
+from other sources

-The applicant acknowledges that The Pensions Regulator will assess the applicant's suitability for registration or remaining on the Trustee Register based on the information provided in this form and any other information that The Pensions Regulator considers relevant.
+You acknowledge that we will assess your suitability for registration or remaining on the trustee register based on the information provided in this form and any other information that we consider relevant.